markjnkim/es_mod/01-html/content/step-3-hero.md

 `<section class="hero">`

 Let's add the following CSS rule in our `style.css` file and make the height an appropriate size to match the mock-up knowing we will need some space for our sign-up form.
 Let's give our height 600px.
+Also let's not forget to remove our `background-image` declaration from our `<section>` CSS rule.

 ```css
 /* Hero Style Start */